paulmillr/noble-ciphers/README.md

 # noble-ciphers

-Auditable & minimal JS implementation of Salsa20, ChaCha and AES.
+Audited & minimal JS implementation of Salsa20, ChaCha and AES.

-- 🔒 Auditable
+- 🔒 Audited
 - 🔻 Tree-shakeable: unused code is excluded from your builds
 - 🏎 Fast: hand-optimized for caveats of JS engines
 - 🔍 Reliable: property-based / cross-library / wycheproof tests ensure correctness